GoogleChrome/web.dev/src/site/content/en/lighthouse-accessibility/aria-name/index.md

 The easiest way to provide an accessible name for most elements is to include text content in the element.
-However, custom input fields typically don't have inner text, so you can use one of two strategies instead.
+However, custom input fields typically don't have inner text, so you can use one of the following strategies instead.

 ### Option 1: Add an `aria-label` attribute to the element